chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup_AWS.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-## Setup Disaster Recovery Cluster For AWS Deployment with Chef Managed Database (Opensearch and PostgreSql)
+## Setup Disaster Recovery Cluster For AWS Deployment

 Recovery Point Objective (RPO) is the maximum acceptable amount of time since the last data recovery point, if an RPO of 1 to 24 hours is acceptable then using a typical backup and restore strategy for your disaster recovery plan is recommended.
 Typically these two clusters should be located in different data centers or cloud provider regions.